|Are you stuck at home wishing you could play Warmachine & Hordes? |

 - Siren's Call - 8" range gun that does no damage.

 - Bewitch - This attack causes no damage.
 Instead, take control of target living enemy non-warcaster/warlock warrior model.
 You can immediately make a full advance with the enemy model, ignoring free strikes, followed by a basic attack then Bewitch expires.
 A model can be affected by Bewitch only once per turn.

-- Black Penny - this weapon/attack ignores the "target in melee" DEF bonus.
+- Black Penny - This attack ignores the target in melee DEF bonus.

 - Swipe (x2) - 2" reach, P+S 15 melee weapons.

 Witchwood in a nutshell